estankovic/estankovic-bsc-interview-note-taking-app/README.md

 ### Step 1

+Run `npm install` for a installing all dependencies

+### Step 2

 Run `npm run backend` for a backend implementation.
 This server is available at `http://localhost:3000/notes`

-### Step 2
+### Step 3

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:9000/`.
 The app will automatically reload if you change any of the source files.